Why You Need Prebiotics in Your Deodorant

-Temperatures are rising and summer is just around the corner, so let’s talk deodorants.
+Temperatures are rising and summer is in full swing, so let’s talk about deodorants.
 With a huge range of options, it can be difficult to choose the best odor-stopper for you.
 While avoiding aluminum-heavy antiperspirants is a great start, it’s important to remember that not all deodorants are created equal.
 Allow us to direct you to prebiotic deodorants.

 Deodorant and prebiotics might not be an obvious pairing.
 “Deodorant goes in my underarms and prebiotics go in my food,” you might say.
 Seems to make sense, right?
 But hear us out for a moment.

-Before we dive any deeper though, what exactly are prebiotics?
+Before we dive any deeper, what exactly are prebiotics?
 Basically, prebiotics are a strain of non-digestible dietary fiber that introduce good bacteria to your body.
 It’s important to note that prebiotics differ slightly from probiotics.
 Probiotics are good bacteria found in yogurt and kombucha, working specifically to aid in digestive health.
-A great metaphor to understand the difference between the twobiotics is to imagine a garden in which the seeds are the probiotic bacteria and the sun is the prebiotic bacteria.
+A great metaphor to understand the difference between the two biotics is to imagine a garden in which the seeds are the probiotic bacteria and the sun is the prebiotic bacteria.
 Some common foods that have prebiotics are oatmeal, honey, onions, legumes and garlic.
 However, prebiotics can be introduced to the body in non-dietary ways too.
 This is where prebiotic deodorant comes in.

 Good Bacteria vs. Bad Bacteria